 |Model||Sample Size||Cars With 150.000+ Miles||% Percentage Of Cars With 150.000+||Highest Mileage|

-The most important factor you should keep in mind on top of the buying cost is maintenance.
+One of the most important factors you should keep in mind on top of the buying cost is maintenance costs.
 Compared to the TLs competition, this annual maintenance is excellent.
-Good means that the cost is low, which is again a plus point for the Acura TL.
+Good means that the costs are low, which is again a plus for the Acura TL.

 |Model Year||Annual Maintenance Cost|

 On average, you would be spending $467 per year to keep your TL healthy and running.
 This price point is excellent.
 We have seen some of the competitors going way over $500.
 So it turns out that the TL has won even in the battle of maintenance cost.
 Furthermore, there are no specific model years that stand out negatively making us believe the TL has been a reliable car throughout its generation.

 Also read: The Complete Cost Of Maintaining An Acura

 Owners’ Reviews Of The TLs Reliability